Symbian-Bro/primary-selection-logger/README.md

-This is a simple python script that logs the primary selection of X11 display manager
+This is a simple python script that logs the primary selection of X11